pyrsmk/mediatizr/README.markdown

-Mediatizr 0.3.1
+mediatizr 0.3.2
 ===============

-This library adds media queries support to browsers that don't support it (like Internet Explorer 5.5-8).
+Mediatizr adds media queries handling to browsers that don't support it (like Internet Explorer 5.5-8).
+It's based on [Sheethub](https://github.com/pyrsmk/Sheethub) and [W](https://github.com/pyrsmk/W) to have great compatibility

 Features
 --------